Hassan-asim/dpl_devops_training/2026-04-08/README.md

 - Continued AWS training courses as scheduled.
 - Work in progress on assigned learning modules.

+### 7. ECS Audit Logging
+- Added a dedicated CloudWatch log group for complaint audit logs in `ecs-service.ts`.
+- Granted the ECS task role permission to write to that log group.
+- Verified changes with `npm run build` and `cdk synth dev-AppServiceStack --profile nova-dev`.
+- Confirmed the branch changes are minimal and focused on the app service stack.

 ---

 ## 📋 Action Items & Timeline